-Once you have made your selection, click Next to continue.
+Once you have made your selection, click "Next" to continue.

-If the disks have already been formatted with ZFS and the disks have not been encrypted, the next screen will instead prompt to import the volume, as shown in Figure 3.6.
+If the disks have already been formatted with ZFS and the disks have not been encrypted, the next screen will instead prompt to import the volume, as seen in Figure 3.1c.

-Fig. 3.6: Volume Import Screen
+Figure 3.1c: Volume Import Screen

-Select the existing volume from the drop-down menu and click Next to continue.
+Select the existing volume from the drop-down menu and click "Next" to continue.

-The next screen in the wizard is shown in Figure 3.7.
+The next screen in the wizard is shown in Figure 3.1d.

-Fig. 3.7: Directory Service Selection
+Figure 3.1d: Directory Service Selection

-If the FreeNAS® system is on a network that does not contain an Active Directory, LDAP, NIS, or NT4 server, click Next to skip to the next screen.
+If the FreeNAS® system is on a network that does not contain an Active Directory, LDAP, NIS, or NT4 server, click "Next" to skip to the next screen.

-However, if the FreeNAS[®] system is on a network containing an Active Directory, LDAP, NIS, or NT4 server and you wish to import the users and groups from that server, select the type of directory service in the Directory Service drop-down menu.
+However, if the FreeNAS® system is on a network containing an Active Directory, LDAP, NIS, or NT4 server and you wish to import the users and groups from that server, select the type of directory service in the "Directory Service" drop-down menu.
 The rest of the fields in this screen will vary, depending upon which directory service is selected.
-Available configuration options for each directory service are summarized in Tables 3.1 through 3.4.
+Tables 3.1a to 3.1d summarize the available configuration options for each directory service.

-Note: Additional configuration options are available for each directory service.
+Note: additional configuration options are available for each directory service.
 The wizard can be used to set the initial values required to connect to that directory service.
 You can then review the other available options in Directory Service to determine if additional configuration is required.